cancerberoSgx/short-jsdoc/README.md

 ## generating documentation for a project in filesystem

-    cd short-jsdoc/src
+    cd short-jsdoc
-    node shortjsdoc.js /home/me/myproject /home/me/myproject/jsdocoutput
+    node src/shortjsdoc.js /home/my-js-project/ > html/data.json
+    cp html /home/my-js-project/apidocs

-This will generate a new folder myproject/jsdocoutput with a ready to use html application that shows the project classes.
+This will generate the ready to use html application /home/my-js-project/apidocs/index.html showing your project's classes.
+If you need to debug it use grunt run - feel free to put-copy this full project in your apidocs forlder.

 ## Running development web demo

     grunt run
     firefox http://localhost:8080/html

-#Online HTML5 project demo.

-The following is an html5 demo of a project using short-jsdoc: [Online Demo](http://cancerberosgx.github.io/short-jsdoc/html)

-## Motivation
+## Motivation 1: short simple and flexible jsdoc syntax

 jsdoc tools like yuidocs or jsdocs are disliked by some JavaScript programmers because they require long comment formats using /\*\* \*/ and strict syntax.
 For example in Yui Doc yoiu have to add endlines to the comments to work, for example /\*\* @class Apple\*/ doesn't work.